openblockchains/austrian-blockchain-whitepapers/README.md

 Welcome greater fools!
 Thanks for your money and holding the bag!

+## Intro / Background

+What's an Initial Coin Offering (ICO) / Token Sales?

+Read the free excerpt titled [ICOs: magic beans and bubble machines](https://davidgerard.co.uk/blockchain/icos-magic-beans-and-bubble-machines/) from chapter 9 from the book Attack of the 50 Foot Blockchain by David Gerard.

 ## Hero / Herocoin (PLAY) by Byte Heroes

 Scam Alert: Medium